abdelrazekAli/IoT-Smart-City/README.md

 # IoT Smart City (Home , Parking)

-> A Graduation project that provides the ability to remotely monitor, manage and control devices, and to create new insights and actionable information from massive streams of real-time data.
+> A Graduation project that provides the ability to remotely monitor, control devices, and take actions from streams of real-time data to home and parking via a mobile application using IoT technology.

 ## Download App
 <a href="https://github.com/abdelrazekAli/IoT-Smart-City/releases/download/v1.0.0/smart_city.apk"><img src="https://playerzon.com/asset/download.png" width="200"></img></a>